ThredUp, whose second-hand goods will start appearing at Macy’s and JCPenney, just raised a bundle – TechCrunch

 TC: Who is your demographic, and please don’t say everyone.

 JR: It is everyone.
 It’s not a satisfying answer, but we sell 30,000 brands.
 We serve lots of luxury customers with brands like Louis Vuitton, but we also sell Old Navy.
 What unites customers across all brands is they want to find brands that they couldn’t have afforded new; they’re trading up to brands that, full price, would have been too much, so Old Navy shoppers are [buying] Gap [whose shopper are buying] J. Crew and Theory and all the way up.
-Consistently, what we hear is [our marketplace] allows customers to swap out their wardrobes at higher rates than would be possible otherwise, and it feels to them like they’re doing in a more [environmentally] responsible way.
+Consistently, what we hear is [our marketplace] allows customers to swap out their wardrobes at higher rates than would be possible otherwise, and it feels to them like they’re doing it in a more [environmentally] responsible way.

 TC: What percentage of your shoppers are also consigning goods?